awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-user-data.md

 -UserData $UserData
 ```

-**Example: Modify the User Data of a Stopped Instance**
+**Example: Update Instance User Data for a Stopped Instance**
 You can modify the user data of a stopped instance using the [Edit\-EC2InstanceAttribute](http://docs.aws.amazon.com/powershell/latest/reference/items/Edit-EC2InstanceAttribute.html) command\.

-This command does not perform base64 encoding of the user data for you\.
-Use the following commands to encode the user data in a text file\.
+Create a text file with the new script\.
+Use the following commands to encode the user data in the text file named `new-script.txt`\.

 ```
 PS C:\> $NewScript = Get-Content -Raw new-script.txt